Last Updated on November 15, 2022

 Viticulture: Essential Edition is a charming worker-management game that does a great job of integrating the theme into the gameplay.
 A moderately difficult game, it can be learned by novices and enjoyed by experts.
 If you’re already a fan of the genre, Viticulture is a must-buy!

 The worker management games can all be boiled down to placing workers to get resources, and spending resources to gain victory points.
-There’s a lot of options available, so what Viticulture stands out the most is not the theme nor the mechanics, but the 6th player.
+There are a lot of options available, so what Viticulture stands out the most is not the theme nor the mechanics, but the 6th player.

 There’s nothing worse than leaving someone out when it’s game night.
 We’ve put off so many great games because we always prioritize having everyone at the table.
 Until I get everyone to play Twilight Imperium 4, Viticulture remains my ace in the pocket whenever there are six of us.